 Another popular choice is to hang some art close to where you work.
 Whether that involves inspirational quotes, beautiful scenes, or something completely abstract, if it helps you feel more comfortable, it’s a worthy addition to your workstation.

 Pictures of friends and family can also make a fun addition but make sure multiple pictures don’t begin to clutter your space.

 Check behind you

 With more meetings taking place online than ever before, we’re all getting an insight into each other’s homes.
-This can be great fun…until you realise your laptop’s faces the bottom of the stairs and your partner has just wandered down in their dressing gown mid meeting.
-It’s also time to move your favourite tipsy night out photo.
+This can be great fun…until you realise your laptop’s faces the bottom of the stairs and your partner has just wandered down in their dressing-gown mid meeting.
+It’s also time to move your favourite ‘night out’ photo.
 Check what’s behind you and make sure people that are sharing your space can work around you and that you aren’t accidentally sharing something you shouldn't be.

 It may seem obvious, but keeping loved ones and pets occupied while you work/study can take preparation.
 What activities or challenges can you set for the times when you are focussing?
 Are there designated play areas that are just far away enough not to distract and close enough to allow supervision?
 Consider how sound travels in your home and which rooms/areas are the most protected from inside and outside noise.